As proven by a talking fourth-wall-breaking squirrel.

-The original Terra had been subjected to this trope in more recent years.
+The original Terra had been subjected to this trope.
 In Marv Wolfman's original telling of "The Judas Contract", Tara Markov was a teenage sociopath who joined with Deathstroke in order to help him kill the Titans, who she loathed for being such "do-gooders".
 At the end of the arc, she wound dying when she brought the HIVE headquarters down on herself in a blind rage.
 In a followup story, she was also confirmed to have murdered Beast Boy's first adoptive father before she'd met Deathstroke, and was always manipulative and a ticking time bomb.
 Fast-forward to Brad Meltzer's "Last Will and Testament".
 Meltzer, a self-proclaimed fan of Terra in his youth, decided to retcon the tale and state that Tara Markov was simply a normal innocent girl driven to madness when Deathstroke drugged her.
 He also changed the details of her death, stating that she'd intentionally committed suicide as shame for her failure.
 When JT Krul wrote the "Blackest Night" tie-in for Titans, he gave a Take That to Meltzer's retcon by having Beast Boy rage at the undead Terra and ask if she expected him to believe any lies she'd tell him, such as her "being drugged".

 In the second issue of the Terra miniseries that introduced Terra#3 (Atlee), Justin Gray and Jimmy Palmiotti tried to explain that Tara's sociopathy was a result of psychosis after she'd been given her powers, with the mineral "quixium" being the culprit.
 However, these first two issues of the series were written back during 52, when it was originally scheduled to be released before DC had it put on hold.
 In the time that followed, Meltzer's retcon had passed.
 Gray and Palmiotti then told readers to forget about their explanation, and refer to Meltzer's version as canon.
 The same issue also featured a reference to an event that was to occur at the end of 52, but changed due to overhaul in editorial: Terra 2 was to originally snap and become a villain, and would have to be killed by Atlee (rather than her remaining a hero and being killed by Black Adam in the final product).